apple/swift-protobuf/README.md

 ```
 $ git checkout tags/[tag_name]
-$ swift build
+$ swift build -c release -Xswiftc -static-stdlib
 ```

-This will create a binary called `protoc-gen-swift` in the `.build/debug` directory.
+This will create a binary called `protoc-gen-swift` in the `.build/release` directory.
 To install, just copy this one executable into a directory that is part of your `PATH` environment variable.